shefali1503/30dayJavascript/README.md

 - ✅ Day 13:Learnt about event handling in JavaScript
 - ✅ Day 14:Callback functions and Promises in Javascript
 - ✅ Day 15:Async and await in Javascript
+- ✅ Day 16:Done few exercise to understand async and await properly